TAKHub-official/ATAK-plugin-Contacts/README.md

 ContactsPlugin is an ATAK plugin that allows users to manage contacts within the ATAK environment.
 This plugin provides a simple and efficient way to store, view, edit, and delete contact information for team members, points of contact, or any individuals relevant to your mission.

 ### Key Features:
-- Create and store contacts with name, phone number, and notes
+- Create and store contacts with name, phone number, notes, and location data
 - View all contacts in an alphabetically sorted list
 - Edit existing contact information
 - Delete contacts with confirmation